3N3R4M0/Domain-DropCatcher-Using-Dynadot-API/README.md

 # Configuration
 You need to replace [API-KEY] with your Dynadot API and also replace [DOMAIN-HERE] with the domain you want to catch.

+# Run
+Simply open your terminal/command prompt, head over to the folder where the script is located at, using cd command.

+After that, run the script by typing **python dropcatch.py**